bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 in 1 target, while other targets still work.

 ```
-ERROR: /Users/jerrymarino/Projects/xchammer-github/BUILD.bazel:4:13:
+ERROR: /path/to/myproject/BUILD:4:13:
 objc_library() got unexpected keyword argument: copts
 ```

-In the above code, a rule author defined a custom `objc_library` which only exposed the parameters name, srcs, hdrs, deps, and data.
-This is notated by the file path `/Users/jerrymarino/Projects/xchammer-github/BUILD.bazel` at the line `4:13` where the error occurred. _This is very similar to how clang and Swift errors look and feel inside of Xcode_
+In the above code, a rule author defined a custom `objc_library` which only exposed the parameters `name`, `srcs`, `hdrs`, `deps`, and `data`.
+This is notated by the file path `/path/to/myproject/BUILD` at the line `4:13` where the error occurred. _This is very similar to how clang and Swift errors look and feel inside of Xcode_

 If needed, Bazel generally will indicate the `.bzl` file where the issue occurred and `BUILD` file that created the error in a call stack like fashion.